shrijeetkpatil/Web-Scraping-Projects/Scrapy Projects/MyWebScraper/README.md

 		where "justdial" is `name` of spider file which is declare in "JustDialSpider.py" file.

+### 5. Scraped Data

-### 5. All Scraped Data will save inside the "SCRAPED_DATA" folder.
+	All Scraped Data will save inside the "SCRAPED_DATA" folder.